corentinPaul/tech_prod_logi/README.md

 server.py: a python server who runs the App </br>
 sports_pdl.db: a copy of the database but we advises you to download the 3 csv  file and put them in db/csv folder  to create the database and run createdb.py </br>
 static folder: contains static file to have interraction with the web page such as a css or javascript files </br>
+requete.txt: request to get result on the website

 ___________________________________________________sources____________________________________</br>
 to get the csv files:</br>